petecartwright/spotify-to-pr/README.md

 This isn't on the Chrome Web Store (and probably never will be) so you'll need to install it yourself.

+1. Clone this repo
 1. Register for a Spotify Web API Client ID [here](https://developer.spotify.com/documentation/web-api)
+1. Pop that client ID in your `.env` file
-2. Clone this repo, run `npm i` and `npm run build`
+1. run `npm i` and `npm run build`
-3. Install the extension:
+1. Install the extension:
    1. Go to `chrome://extensions` in your browser.
    2. Turn on "Developer Mode" via the toggle
    3. Click "Load Unpacked" and point it at the `/dist` directory that you built in step 2